Autodesk/sydevs/user_manual/collection_nodes.md

 }
 ```

 Creating an agent involves two steps.
 First, the flow input ports are supplied to a pre-defined instance named `prototype`, which can be regarded as a proxy agent that doesn't directly take part in the simulation.
-The flow input values are supplied by applying the `access` function to the prototype's ports, and assigning directly to the result.
+The flow input values are supplied by applying the `get` function to the prototype's ports, and assigning directly to the result.
 The second step is to call `create_agent` with the ID of the new agent as an argument.
 An agent with the specified ID is then created using the values assigned to the prototype's flow input ports.
 This triggers an initialization event in the new agent node.

 It is possible to create multiple agents in this fashion.
 In that case, each of the prototype's flow input ports can be left unchanged if the agents have the same parameter value, or the flow input ports can be assigned new values if the agents have different parameters.
 It is also possible to send messages to agents or remove agents during the macro initialization event.
 These operations are demonstrated below for other types of event handlers.